Along the former Leicester and Swannington Railway from West Bridge to Desford, 1960s.

 Stephenson Bridge in 1961

 Built by the Leicester and Swannington Railway, it is said to be based on a design by Robert Stephenson.
-The bridge was raised and lowered by the mechanism from the hut on the right and carried a branch from the main line, off to the right, to sidings at Soar Lane Old Wharf and Pingle Wharf, off to the left.
+The bridge was raised and lowered by the mechanism from the hut on the right and carried a branch from the main line, off to the right, to sidings at Soar Lane Wharf and Pingle Wharf, off to the left.
 Behind the lifting bridge is the ornate Soar Lane road bridge.

 This bridge was removed and later rebuilt next to Abbey Pumping Station in Leicester.
 It was then moved again and rebuilt at Snibston Discovery Museum in Coalville, where after some years the wood (not all original) was starting to deteriorate.
 With the closure of the Snibston Museum the wood of the bridge was destroyed and the metal components were moved to a Leicester City Museums store.
 The metalwork has since been transferred to the Mountsorrel and Rothley Community Heritage Centre where the bridge is to be rebuilt.

-2-of-24) Another view of the Stephenson lifting bridge, from a negative in my collection, taken in 1961 by an unknown photographer.
+2-of-25) Another view of the Stephenson lifting bridge, from a negative in my collection, taken in 1961 by an unknown photographer.
 Of note is the support on the canal towpath for the bridge when it is in the lowered position.

 Train from Leicester West Bridge towards Desford Junction near Glenfield on the former Leicester and Swannington Railway.

-15-of-24) 2-6-0 78028 has just left Glenfield with a train from Leicester West Bridge on its way towards Ratby and on to Coalville.
+16-of-25) 2-6-0 78028 has just left Glenfield with a train from Leicester West Bridge on its way towards Ratby and on to Coalville.
 Here it approaches Mill Lane level crossing on 22/2/64.

 This photograph is from the second film through my first camera, an Instamatic 100.
 I had been hoping to photograph one of the ancient ex-Midland Railway 2F 0-6-0 locomotives, shown in photographs above and below, but these had recently been withdrawn to be replaced by two of these Standard 2-6-0s with cut-down cab so that they could travel through Glenfield Tunnel.